 Why do our most important relationships often fall apart?
 Why is it that often those most important to us and closest to us suffer relationally?
-Answer: Servanthood.
-AFter Paul spends 11 chapters explaining all of God’s mercies towards us who believe and trust in Christ he then in chapter 12 turns towards what they means practically in everyday life.
-In Romans 12:9-21 he talks of how to love by starting out that love is genuine meaning that if you say you love then your life will be one of service towards those you love.
-You will be a giver, not a taker – just like Jesus.
-Because in the previous few verses Paul just described a Christian who serves by using their gifts.
-We should hate evil, the wrong things and keep that which is good.
-We should show honor to one another so much as if we are in competition to out-honor others.
-And Paul says we should not be lazy in this!
-We should serve Christ with eagerness and keeness.
-This love should lead us to rejoice in the certainty of a loving God, to be patient even when the going gets tough (not to quit) and to pray knowing that God who is good hears us.
-We should be givers, not takers always.
+Answer: servanthood and forgiveness.
+After Paul spends 11 chapters explaining all of God’s mercies towards us who believe and trust in Christ he then in chapter 12 turns towards what they means practically in everyday life.
+In Romans 12:9-21 he talks of how to love by starting out that if you say you love someone then your life will be one of service towards those you love.

 9 Let love be genuine.
 Abhor what is evil; hold fast to what is good.
 10 Love one another with brotherly affection.
 Outdo one another in showing honor.
 11 Do not be slothful in zeal, be fervent in spirit,[a] serve the Lord.
 12 Rejoice in hope, be patient in tribulation, be constant in prayer.
 13 Contribute to the needs of the saints and seek to show hospitality.